The study my Sunday class is doing on Romans 12 is becoming an intricate part of my journey in full surrender.

 Navigator Hand Illustration

 Acts 9 and 10

 God physically stops Saul’s murderous plans in his tracks and introduces him to the gospel.
-Through visions God leads the right people: Ananias and Barnabas to minister to and guide Paul.
-Much to the surprise to everyone, including Jesus’ disciples, Paul begins passionately preaching the good news, just as passionately as he had opposed it.
+Through visions, God leads the right people: Ananias and Barnabas to minister to and guide Paul.
+Much to the surprise of everyone, including Jesus’ disciples, Paul begins passionately preaching the good news, just as passionately as he had opposed it.

 How does this apply to me?

-Psalm 46:10 He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
+“Be still, and know that I am God: I will be exalted among the heathen, I will be exalted in the earth” (Psalm 46:10, KJV).

 “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service” (Romans 12:1, KJV).